 What is geo-blocking, you ask?
 Well, examples include: when you’re shopping online on a trader’s website, but it redirects you to the Irish version of the website; or when you gain access to the foreign version of the website but then you’re prevented from finalising the purchase or it doesn’t accept debit/credit cards issued in your country; the trader denies delivery or shipment abroad; or you are given different prices and conditions because of your nationality, country of residence or location.
 The regulation was adopted in February 2018 and will apply from 3 December 2018.
 It’s certainly going to be interesting to see how this will benefit consumers, especially as it will happen just in time for the Christmas/January sales shopping rush.

 There’s just so many benefits to EU membership that it would be impossible to list them all.
 Here’s a quick list with more information:

-- In April this year, the European Commission announced its New Deal for Consumers proposal.
-It aims to make it easier for qualified entities to launch representative actions on behalf of consumers, introduce stronger sanctioning powers for Member States’ consumer authorities, extend consumers’ protection when they are on online, and clarify how EU law prohibits duel quality practices that mislead consumers.
+- The New Deal for Consumers aims to make it easier for qualified entities to launch representative actions on behalf of consumers, introduce stronger sanctioning powers for Member States’ consumer authorities, extend consumers’ protection when they are on online, and clarify how EU law prohibits duel quality practices that mislead consumers.

-- As of 25th May 2018, EU General Data Protection Regulation will harmonize data privacy laws across Europe, protect and empower all EU citizens;
+- The EU General Data Protection Regulation will harmonize data privacy laws across Europe, protect and empower all EU citizens;

-- The new package travel directive, once transposed into national legislations, will give a clear protection to 120 million consumers who book other forms of combined travel;
+- The new package travel directive gives clear protection to 120 million consumers who book other forms of combined travel;

 - EU rules on unfair commercial practices enable national enforcers to curb a broad range of unfair business practices;

-- Thanks to the Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR) Directives consumers have easier access to other forms of out-of-court resolution of consumer disputes.
+- The Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR) Directives give consumers easier access to out-of-court resolution of consumer disputes.
 This includes the online ODR platform.

 - Simplified judicial procedures for cross-border consumer matters such as the European Small Claims Procedure;